A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 Relaxation in the case of HSN Code or SAC:

 HSN codes are eight digits long, whereas SAC codes are six digits long.
-Relaxation is provided for the number of digits in the HSN code, which is listed below:
+The system provides relaxation for the number of digits in the HSN code, as listed below.

 Who should issue the Bill of Supply?